 If your body stores more iron than it needs, a condition called hemochromatosis, high doses of vitamin C can add more iron and damage your tissues.

 As for orange juice, you might get some extra sugar and lose some fiber in the trade-off.
+Too much fruit juice can also lead to weight gain, which can raise your risk of heart disease, especially in middle age.
 But both whole oranges and their juice are good for you.

 How to Prepare and Store Oranges